wisdom276/order-summary-component-main/order-summary-component-main/README.md

 **To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge
-i learnt how to use flex box
+I learnt how to use flex box
 CSS grid
 Z-index
 testing the responsiveness of my app